Flexberry/flexberry.github.io/pages/products/flexberry-ember/ember-flexberry-data/odata-and-jsonapi/efd_odata.en.md

 ### callFunction

-This method is intended to call functions on the backend.
-This method takes the following parameters:
+This method is intended to call functions on the backend. callFunction(functionName, params, url, fields, successCallback, failCallback, alwaysCallback):

+* `functionName`: name the functions of the backend
+* `params`: an object containing query parameters
 * `url`: address OData backend.
 If not given, it is taken to the address specified in `environment.js`
-* `functionName`: name the functions of the backend
+* `fields`: object { name: value} to change the values of the corresponding fields of the XMLHttpRequest object
-* `params`: an object containing query parameters
 * `successCallback`: method or `Promise` executed upon successful execution of the request
 * `failCallback`: method or `Promise` performed in case of unsuccessful execution of the request
 * `alwaysCallback`: method or `Promise` executed in any case.

-#### Examples of usage callAction
+#### Examples of how to use callFunction

 * Without the callback functions, URL of the backend are taken from `environment.js`:
 ```
-adapter.callFunction('test', { someData: 'someData' })
+adapter.callFunction('test', { someParams: 'someParams' })
 ```
 * Callback functions:

 ```
 adapter.callFunction(
   'test',
-  { someData: 'someData' },
+  { someParams: 'someParams' },
+  null,
+  null,
   () => {
     console.log("This is a successCallback function");
   },